percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: Yes
    :default: 1

-This variable specifies the node weight that's going to be used for Weighted Quorum calculations.
+This variable specifies the node weight to be used for Weighted Quorum calculations.

 .. variable::  protonet.backend